 Many congregations experience—and prepare for—an influx of visitors over Christmas.
 A special welcome is extended to newcomers during the worship service; greeters, ushers, extroverts and introverts are on the look-out for folks they haven’t met before.
 Everyone works hard to ensure that a first timer's visit—or even that of a repeat guest—is jolly and bright.

-Sometimes, in that rush to welcome those who are new, we forget to enfold those who used to be more familiar—like the young adults and university students who used to call your church “home” but now, for a variety of reasons are rarely present.
+Sometimes, in that rush to welcome those who are new, we forget to enfold those who used to be more familiar—like the teens, young adults and university students who used to call your church “home” but now, for a variety of reasons are rarely present.
 Visiting their family means attending worship together.
 For some, it may mean a joyous homecoming.
 For others, it may mean standing in that awkward no man’s land between being a member and feeling like an unnoticed guest.

 A few Sundays back, I watched as Sam, a young adult at my church, demonstrated what it means to welcome such a “stranger” into our midst.
 When he noticed an out-of-town university student enter the building with her family, he walked right over and did the following: